 “Collaboration and transparency and, ultimately, a commitment to work together to solve the issues will be key,” says Gareth Prowse.

 The coming years will be crucial to reach the goal of net zero greenhouse gas emissions in the maritime sector.
-This will lead to more sustainable options for transporting cargo and take us closer to net zero logistics.
+This will lead to alternative options for transporting cargo and take us closer to decarbonising logistics.

 Subscribe to the Beyond the Box podcast on Spotify or Apple Podcasts.